 - Once the biscuits started to soften, turn off the heat and set aside.

-- Lay a parchment paper/baking paper on a kitchen counter.
+- Lay parchment paper/baking paper on a kitchen counter.

-- Roll the biscuits tightly and tide the edges.
+- Roll the biscuits tightly and tie the edges.

 - Keep in the fridge for an hour or more before cutting it.

 - Serve with your favorite drink!